 Mini-warehouse/self-storage.
-"Mini-warehouse" (also knowknown as self storageself-storage facilities) means a building used for private rental of space for temporary storage of household goods and materials other than storage by commercial "household goods storage" businesses and except "warehouses."
+"Mini-warehouse" (also known as self-storage facilities) means a building used for private rental of space for temporary storage of household goods and materials other than storage by commercial "household goods storage" businesses and except "warehouses."